I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_query_perf_capabilities.md

 [out] The lowest performance level in platform-specific units.
 For more information, see Remarks.

-`NominalPerformance`

-[out] The nominal performance level in platform-specific units.
-For more information, see Remarks.
+`DomainId`

+[out] The domain ID of the processor performance domain.

+`DomainMembers`

+[out] The number of processors in this performance domain.

 ## Remarks
 This structure is used by the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186825">PEP_NOTIFY_PPM_QUERY_PERF_CAPABILITIES</a> notification.
 All six members contain output values that the platform extension plug-in (PEP) writes to the structure in response to this notification.